 - Unexplained chaffing, abrasions, or wounds on the fingers or toes, which may indicate numbness

-If you experience any of these symptoms, it is important to contact your doctor immediately or to consider going to the nearest emergency room.
+If you experience any of these symptoms, it is important to contact your doctor immediately.
+Also, consider going to the nearest emergency room.

-Less common side effects that are deemed very serious include:
+Less common side effects that are deemed severe include:

 - Anaphylaxis or severe allergic reaction